What is multigraph in data structure? Definitions, implementations, and use

 Wikipedia)

+Beyond the challenge of multiple edges, multigraphs often exist within larger hierarchical structures.
 A multi-level graph contains nested structures, for example, groups containing children or other groups, relations between children in one group, children from different groups, children and groups, and/or between entire groups.

 This is the most challenging type of graph because it can be approached in two ways: